Britain's Prime Minister May to visit Trump in Washington

 Story highlights

-- May says she will discuss trade, NATO and Syria with Trump
+- May and Trump to discuss trade, NATO, Russia and Syria

-London (CNN)British Prime Minister Theresa May has said she will visit US President Donald Trump in Washington on Friday, likely making her the first foreign leader to meet with the newly inaugurated president.
+London (CNN)British Prime Minister Theresa May is set to visit US President Donald Trump in Washington on Friday, making her the first foreign leader to meet with the newly inaugurated president.

 Speaking in a televised interview with the BBC's Andrew Marr, May said she would discuss the countries' future trade relations, the importance of the North Atlantic Treaty Organization (NATO) and the Syrian conflict.